-1. What are the main characteristics of the majors offered by the School of English under the new curriculum?
+6. What are the main characteristics of the majors offered by the School of English?

-Under the new 4-year curriculum, our majors will offer students a stronger foundation in critical reading, analysis and writing and in historical and theoretical knowledge.
+Our majors will offer students a stronger foundation in critical reading, analysis and writing and in historical and theoretical knowledge.
 This will enable a more effective progression through the four years.
 Students are required to take three introductory courses (at least one from both List A and List B) before taking the advanced courses.
-The majors also offer students a wide range of choices in various concentrations and a capstone experience in the senior year.
-A capstone experience focuses on the integration and application of knowledge, which may take the form of an advanced or research seminar, internship, overseas fieldtrip, etc.
+The majors also offer students a wide range of choices in various concentrations and a capstone experience in the senior years.
+A capstone experience focuses on the integration and application of knowledge, which may take the form of research or experiential learning like internships, overseas fieldtrips, etc.

-2. What do I need to do in order to declare a major or a minor in the School of English?
+7. What do I need to do in order to declare a major or a minor in the School of English?

-Under the 4-year curriculum, you have to successfully complete one introductory ENGL or LCOM course from List A "Historical and theoretical foundations" (6 credits) as a prerequisite before you can declare a major or a minor in the School.
+You have to successfully complete one introductory ENGL or LCOM course from List A "Historical and theoretical foundations" (6 credits) as a prerequisite before you can declare a major or a minor in the School.
 If you complete the prerequisite in the first year, you can declare the major online during the course selection period at the beginning of the second year.
 A major consists of 13 courses (78 credits) and a minor consists of 6 courses (36 credits).

-3. How many introductory courses do I have to take if I want to declare a major in the School of English or enrol in advanced courses offered by the School?
+8. How many introductory courses do I have to take if I want to declare a major in the School of English or enrol in advanced courses offered by the School?

-You have to take at least one introductory course from List A in the first year (as a prerequisite) in order to declare a major.
+You have to take at least one introductory course from List A as a prerequisite in order to declare a major.
+It is best to take the prerequisite in the first year.
 Altogether, you will have to complete 5 introductory courses (with at least 2 from each list) in the first two years in order to fulfill the requirement of the major.
 And you have to complete 3 introductory courses (with at least one from each list) before you can enrol in any advanced courses offered by the School of English.

-4. Is it possible to double-major or to take a major and a minor in the School of English?
+9. Is it possible to double-major or to take a major and a minor in the School of English?